Deepak-PS/react-lease-calculator/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Lease Calculator

+This application finds the montly rate for the provided interest and duration.

 ## Table of Contents

 This project provides an UI to find the monthly payment of a lease for the provided interest rate and duration.